toml-f/toml-f/README.md

 ## Usage

-To make use this library use the `tomlf` module in your projects.
+To make use of this library use the `tomlf` module in your projects.
 You can access the individual modules but those are not considered part of the public API and might change between versions.

 An example program to load and dump a TOML file would look like this: